AkshayHinduja/rosbag_to_image/README.md

-# Rosbag to Image Extracter README
+# Rosbag to Image Extractor README

 Extract images from a ROS bag in PNG format.